 - Anything that feels flimsy or seems overpriced

-- Things you can buy at home (i.e. it's unique to your visit)
+- Things you can buy at home (i.e. make sure it's unique to your visit)

 Before you buy, walk away for a while.
 If you're still thinking about it hours later, you'll remember and go back.
-If you forget it in 5 minutes, you avoid a costly mistake.
+If you forget it in five minutes, you avoid a costly mistake.

 Character Autographed Items

 Instead of collecting characters' signatures in a book that will sit on a shelf unnoticed, take your Disneyland autographs home on something you can use.
 For example, an inexpensive canvas bag that you can take anywhere.

 You can get the characters to autograph almost anything, as long you aren't wearing it at the time.